Today we’ll cover the shelf life, storage options, and spoilage of kefir.

 How Long Does Kefir Last?

-If the kefir is “expired,” make sure you check for all described signs of spoilage before consuming it.
+And if your kefir is “expired,” make sure to check it for all possible spoilage signs before using it.

-Once you open the container, make sure the leftovers are sealed tightly.
+Store kefir in the fridge and make sure the leftovers are sealed tightly.

 Aluminum or plastic wrap and a rubber band is a decent makeshift solution if you don’t have any containers around.